raphCode/master-thesis-muzero/theory.typ

 $ ell_t = loss(p, pi_(t+k), p) + loss(v, z, v) $
 with $ell^p$<join-right> and $ell^v$ being loss !fns for !p and !v, respectively.

+!Mz always uses the cross-entropy loss for $ell^p$.
+The loss $ell^v$ in the case of board !gs is the mean squared error.

 The parameters of the three !nns are updated jointly via backpropagation on the total loss
 $ell$, in an end-to-end manner.
 Performing backpropagation repeatedly through the same !net (#dyn<no-join>) is also known